CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 ```
 ## The starting point

 We will build our React application and transpile it to executable code that will run on all browser.
-We will be creating most of the files in our `src` folder, and since React is using ES6 features, let the bofore mentioned tools (Webpack and Babel) compile it for us into the `dist` folder.
+We will be creating most of the files in our `src` folder, and since React is using ES6 features, let the before mentioned tools (Webpack and Babel) compile it for us into the `dist` folder.

 Create the following folder structure for your project: